Behavioural Economics and Gut Instinct:

-Behavioural science suggests that as people gain experience and knowledge in their area of expertise they have a tendency to become overconfident and complacent about their ability to understand the past and predict the future.
+Behavioural economics suggests that as people gain experience and knowledge in their area of expertise they have a tendency to become overconfident and complacent about their ability to understand the past and predict the future.
 Our brains assume that we are living in a simpler, more predictable world than is really the case.

 As humans we are certainly prone to the illusion of understanding.
 Our minds create narrative fallacies from our continuous attempt to make sense of the world.

 We notice the small number of unusual events that happen rather than the multitude of events that failed to occur.
+We focus on the attributes of survivors and ignore the influence of the process that shaped them.

 We suffer from a tendency to like (or dislike) everything about a person.
 This helps generate a simpler and more coherent representation of the world than is really the case.
 We fill gaps in our knowledge about a person using guesses that fit our emotional response.